drdaemos/xc5-docs/en/what_is_new/index.md

 In X-Cart 5.2, you did not worry about these moments, but you could come to a pitfall described in [Doctrine documentation]({{baseurl_lang}}/http://doctrine-orm.readthedocs.io/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html#mapped-superclasses "What is new in 5.3"):
 > A mapped superclass cannot be an entity, it is not query-able and persistent relationships defined by a mapped superclass must be unidirectional (with an owning side only).
 This means that One-To-Many associations are not possible on a mapped superclass at all.
 Furthermore Many-To-Many associations are only possible if the mapped superclass is only used in exactly one entity at the moment.
 For further support of inheritance, the single or joined table inheritance features have to be used.

 New approach works around this problem and it is faster, because it does not walk through parent classes and you could not make a class non-MappedSuperclass earlier.
 Also, in old core you could not make a class non-MappedSuperclass, which makes new system more flexible.
 However, you have to be cautious about metadata.
 Properties with metadata must be defined as protected, not private.
-Or you need to explicitly define a class as MappedSuperclass by adding `@MappedSuperclass` directive, for example if you want to add indexes to decorator as `@Table(@Index)`.
+Or you need to explicitly define a class as MappedSuperclass by adding `@MappedSuperclass` directive, for example if you want to add indexes to decorator as {% raw %}`@Table(@Index)`{% endraw %}.

 - Metadata is parsed now by `Doctrine/Annotations` and thus parsing results may differ from previous ones.
 Syntax of the following annotation is incorrect according to this library:
-`LC_Dependencies(“a”, “b”)`
+{% raw %}`LC_Dependencies(“a”, “b”)`{% endraw %}
 and the right one is:
-`LC_Dependencies({“a”, “b”})`
+{% raw %}`LC_Dependencies({“a”, “b”})`{% endraw %}

 - For backward compatibility old-style annotations will still work, but this syntax is deprecated and your code must be changed according to new syntax.
 - Topological sort is implemented by [https://github.com/marcj/topsort.php]({{baseurl_lang}}/https://github.com/marcj/topsort.php "What is new in 5.3")